nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 layout: page
-title: Welcome to ConnectUS!
+title: User Guide
 ---

-ConnectUS is a desktop app for **managing contacts, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ConnectUS can get your contact management tasks done faster than traditional GUI apps.
+## Welcome to ConnectUS!

+ConnectUS is the ultimate **contact management system** for your everyday needs.
+If you're a School of Computing student, this app is for you.
+With ConnectUS, you can spend less time stressing over a lack of social interaction (~~due to your exponentially growing assignment backlog~~ — _trust us, we know!_), and more time **connecting** with others!

+We're focused on:
+- **Efficiency**: Optimized for use via a Command Line Interface (CLI), you can **easily view and edit your contacts** at your fingertips with ConnectUS.
+- **User-friendliness**: With the benefits of having a Graphical User Interface (GUI), **easily navigate through your contact information** to find exactly what you need to **connect** with others.

+This User Guide will provide you with an in-depth documentation for you to easily integrate ConnectUS into your daily life.
+It covers **step-by-step instructions** on setting up ConnectUS, core ConnectUS features and commands, and a glossary for definitions used in ConnectUS.

+So what are you waiting for?
+Get ready to **Connect** with others and let **US** handle the rest!

 * Table of Contents
 {:toc}